Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Graph Model

 We use a common edge index set $E_i \subseteq V \times V$ across all surfaces, summarising historical head-to-head matchups between players, with edge weights $W^s_i$ that are surface-specific.
 Provided there is at least one match played between player $u$ and player $v$ prior to snapshot $i$, we add a weighted directed edge $(u,v)$ to $E_i$.
 Each weight \( w_{uv} \in W^s_i \) represents the head-to-head dominance of player $u$ over player $v$, where direction indicates the dominant player and magnitude quantifies the degree of dominance.
 The edge weight $w_{uv}$ is calculated based on the historical proportion of games won by player $u$ against player $v$.
 This base value is then adjusted using factors for time decay, surface weighting, and tournament weighting.
-We use the proportion of games won in light of findings by \cite{kovalchik2020extension}, who found that ``break points won'' and ``games won'' were the most robust performance measures across several model types.
-Given the data available to us, we use the proportion of games won $g_k(u,v) \in [0,1]$ by player $u$ against $v$ in historical match $k$ as the primary variable in our dominance score calculation.
-This measure can be influenced by an unequal number of service games between players, but it is sufficiently informative for dominance, given data constraints.
+Motivated by \citet{kovalchik2020extension}, who found granular performance measures more robust than binary match outcomes, we treat the dominance signal, the proportion of sets, games, or points won, as a tuned hyperparameter (Table~\ref{tab:paramtuning}).
+The proportion of games won $g_k(u,v) \in [0,1]$ by player $u$ against $v$ in historical match $k$ achieved the best validation Brier score on both tours, so we adopt it as the primary variable in our dominance score calculation.

 An early use of exponential time decay to down-weight older sports match results originates from \cite{dixon1997modelling} for association football, where they down-weighted each historical match in the likelihood by an exponential factor.
 It was subsequently adapted to tennis by \cite{mchale2011bradley}, who additionally incorporated surface weights to improve forecasting accuracy.
 We further extend this principle by introducing an explicit tournament quality factor, so that results from higher-prestige events have greater influence on the estimated dominance between players.
 Hence, to each historical result $g_k(u,v)$ we apply the time decay coefficient: